-OIL: Benchmark U.S. crude fell 8 cents to $49.08 per barrel in electronic trading on New York Mercantile Exchange.
-The contract shed $1.01 on Tuesday.
-Brent crude, the international standard, rose 2 cent to $51.80 per barrel in London.
-It dropped 94 cents the day before.
+ENERGY: Benchmark U.S. crude lost 31 cents to $56.45 per barrel in electronic trading on the New York Mercantile Exchange.
+It gained 2 cents on Monday.
+Brent crude, used to price international oils, slipped 33 cents to $62.83 a barrel in London.